ckastner/qemu-sbuild-utils/README.md

 instance using sbuild's `--chroot-mode=autopkgtest`.

-While it may seem like overkill to launch a QEMU instance just to build a package, there are numerous advantanges:
+While it may seem like overkill to launch a QEMU instance just to build a package, the overhead in relation to total build time is negligible, and there are numerous advantages:

 * **Diverse environments**.
 You can build on any architecture for which a bootable image can be created (although you might not be able to use acceleration, for example when booting an `arm64` image on an `amd64` host).
-  You can use any supported distribution.
+  You can use any distribution by `debootstrap`.
 * **Isolation**.
 You can go crazy within the instance without affecting the host on which it is launched (barring security vulnerabilities in QEMU, of course).
-Test suites that modify the system can be run free of concern.
+Test suites that modify the system can be run without concern.
 * **Snapshots**.
 You can save and reload the state of any running instance.
   This is especially useful when attempting to reproduce something: you don't need to _recreate_ a particular environment, you can just _save_ it.